apurv1012/FreeRtos-for-arm-cortex-M/README.md

 Copy FreeRtosConfig.h to your inc folder.

 Use timer other than systick for sysTick generation because systick will be used for rtos tick generation.

+Add  (common) folder to your project directory and include that folder in the build.